jdieramon/jdieramon.github.io/pages/posts.md

 ## Our small blow against the system
 Córdoba, July 2, 2018.

 Today, I got a manuscript review invitation.
 The authors studied a metabolic pathway, which I am very interested in.
 It's fruit quality-related.
 The methodolical approach was sound to me as well.
-The journal is open access and I try to support that philosophy by publishing in those journal or accepting their invitations.
+The journal was open access and I try to support that philosophy by publishing in those journal or accepting their invitations.
 So, I almost made my decision when I read that they were expecting my comments within a week.

 For the reasons I have just explained I wanted to review the manuscript.
 The deadline was not acceptable, though.
 So, for the first time, I used the great 'small blow against the system' by [Stephen Heard](https://scientistseessquirrel.wordpress.com/2018/03/06/i-refuse-all-review-requests-with-deadlines-3-weeks-heres-why-and-how/).
 I sent to them the following: